MerlinR/Hexital/README.md

 * **Fast**: High performance, faster then many other technical analysis libraries. *
 * **Easy**: Designed for simplicity, with support for a variety of input data types.
-* **Versatile**: Offers built-in tools for handling common candlestick operations, streamlining analysis workflows.
+* **Versatile**: Offers built-in tools for indicators, Candle patterns, Candlestick types and analysis tools.
 * **Intuitive**: Consistent usage across indicators and tools, making it straightforward to use.
 * **Lightweight**: Operates independently of third-party libraries for maximum simplicity.